BioDAS/biodas.github.io/wiki/DASworkshop200802_spice.md

 domains?

-Find the hydrophobicity DAS source. (in the UniProt display, very much at the bottom) map the Kyle-Doolittle accessibility onto the protein structure.
+Find the hydrophobicity DAS source. (in the UniProt display, very much at the bottom) map the Kyle-Doolittle hydrophobicity onto the protein structure.

 A multiple structure alignment viewer